ITensor/website/docs/book/intro.md

     ITensor C = A*B;

 which computes the matrix product @@ C = A B^\mathsf{T} @@.
-The Index <code style="border:none;">j</code> appears on both A and B so is automatically summed over.
+The Index <code style="border:none;">j</code> appears on both A and B so is automatically summed over, leaving C to have indices i and k.

 In a traditional matrix library, one would need to remember that <code style="border:none;">j</code> is the second index of B and write something like